About Carmichael Fisher

 Executive Search: We use your data to provide our executive search service to our Clients.
 This includes conducting research projects to assess the market for suitable Candidates, engaging with Candidate to complete our manual screening process, interviewing over the phone or in person as part of our initial assessment against the Client brief, shortlisting Candidates as specified by our Client, supporting Clients with the final appointment process and maintaining contact with appointed Candidates.

 Marketing Activities: We may use your data to send you direct marketing information which we have identified as beneficial to you based on your consent.
 If you object to receiving our marketing information, we ensure you can actively opt-out by explicitly providing you with our consent notice.
-In all cases, we ensure any marketing activities comply with the GDPR and other legal requirements (such as the Privacy and Electronic Communications (EC Directive) Regulations 2003 also known as “PECR“) which govern how we can contact you by electronic means or by using new technologies.
+In all cases, we ensure any marketing activities comply with regulations and other legal requirements which govern how we can contact you by electronic means or by using new technologies.

 In respect of our Candidates, we have provided a table at the Schedule below which sets out how we use your information in order to provide you with the highest quality recruitment services.